 10 Things You Should Do Before You Evacuate

-Whether you are being forced to evacuate a dangerous situation or you have chosen to do so, there are some things that you should do BEFORE you leave.
-When you are in a hurry, you may not consider these tasks important, but they are.
+Whether you’re being forced to evacuate a dangerous situation or you have chosen to do so on your own, there are some things that you should do BEFORE you leave.
+When you’re in a hurry to try and protect your family, you may not consider these tasks important, but they are.
 Of course, only complete these tasks if you have time.
-Don’t ever risk your life or anyone else’s life to do these things.
+Don’t risk your or anyone else’s life to do these things.
 This is why we prepare NOW, so we don’t have to rush around later.

 Things You Should Do Before You Evacuate